Lrizika/simpleschema/future_changes.md

 - Add logical operators
 	- simpleschema.logical.And, .Or, .Not
 	- Consider how to implement this well
+- Add option to test for all applicable schema matchers, not just first applicable one
+	- This is relevant for e.g. classes with __call__ methods

 Bugs to fix:
 - None currently known!